 - ISO Codelists – Internationally accepted codelists that are developed and maintained by the International Standardization Organization (ISO).
 These codelists are frequently used in the message types of B2B standards.
-Must be purchased from the SAP Store.
+The ISO codelists are for free.

 - UN/EDIFACT – Frequently used international B2B standard called “United Nations/Electronic Data Interchange for Administration, Commerce and Transport” (UN/EDIFACT).
 Must be purchased from the SAP store.

 - SAP IDoc – SAP Intermediate Document is a SAP document format for business transaction data transfers used in SAP R3 and SAP S4HANA.
 Is freely available, from the ICA.